metahdev/UIKitDynamics/README.md

 # UIKitDynamics
 ### A small basketball simulator using UIKit Dynamics

-* Provided to you by iosdev.kz  :wink:
+* Provided to you by iosdev.kz :grin:
 * Make sure to star the repository if you like it! :star:

 Follow me on social media: